city-of-saint-louis/gis-asset-manager-ui/README.md

 ### **assest-chooser-container.js**

- A reusuable [Custom Element](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements) made with [Web Components](https://developer.mozilla.org/en-US/docs/Web/API/Web_components) technologies.
+ A reusable [Custom Element](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements) made with [Web Component](https://developer.mozilla.org/en-US/docs/Web/API/Web_components) technologies.
 This is where the ArcGIS Asset Chooser, including the map, is rendered.
 It is a parent to **asset-chooser-map-layer.js**.

 The Asset Chooser can be configured as needed by passing values for the following properties to the container element.